dianamatata/neurosoft_epilepsy/README.md

 **Notebook** (`notebooks/omni_ieeg_overview.ipynb`) — dataset composition and annotation coverage as percentages (e.g. 14.9% of patients have raw event annotations, 87.8% have SOZ labels), the official split, and a signal plot for one SOZ channel.

 **Processed** 3 demo recordings into `data/processed/omni_ieeg/` (~480MB) so the notebook runs out of the box.
 Running the full pipeline over all ~464 recordings (27GB raw) takes a long time — run separately when ready:

-**Not done yet:** `nsb-epigrid-v1` has no Foundry dataset/pipeline — a separate task per the TODO notes above.

- I want to load with the foundry structure (check foundry repository, and subfolder datasets), the dataset:
-- neurosoft_epilepsy/data/raw_dir/nsb-epigrid-v1
-helper functions might be found here: /Users/avalos/Documents/Programming/neurosoft_epilepsy/foundry/data/datasets/neurosoft.py

-I want to create a notebook in notebooks which load both datasets and plot one example data for each (1 patient 1 channel for instance).
-I want to base this notebook on the example here: neurosoft_epilepsy/auditorydecoding/notebooks/raw_data_visualization.ipynb

-The key pair (e.g. ~/.ssh/cscs-key) — generated once, and does not need to be run every time your signed key expires.
-The signed certificate — this is what's short-lived.
-By default, keys (certificates) are valid for 1 day, and you need to generate or sign a new one when needed for continued access.
-To sign an existing public key: `cscs-key sign`

-davalos@clariden-ln004:/capstor/scratch/cscs/eymericboyer/data/nsb-epigrid-v1cd sub-01
-bash: cd: sub-01: Permission denied >TODO ask why